-When you set a data type for a profile property, BlueConic enforces data validation for the number, currency, date time, decimal, and currency data types.
+When you set a data type for a profile property, BlueConic enforces data validation for the number, date time, decimal, and currency data types.

 You can see the data type and validation status when you view profile properties in a navigation list.